bnjjj/cds-bitbar/README.md

 ## Installation

 In order to let this plugin works you need to download the last release of this plugin in [release section](https://github.com/bnjjj/cds-bitbar/releases) and then put this binary in your bitbar plugins directory.
+Please make sure that the binary on your mac is available in `execute`, if not make a `chmod +x cds-bitbar`.

 Pay attention you also need to put a file named `.cds.conf.json` in your current home directory (`$HOME/.cds.conf.json`) and put this inside with your personal data: